 - Trollkin Champion Hero - HE grants the champs Retaliatory Strike, meaning you get to make a counter punch no matter if the enemy model hit or missed.

 - Boomhowler3 - Azazellos only speed buff is Beacon, which is difficult to apply for a melee monster without Dual Attack.
-Boomy brings Dinner Time and Hoof It to fix this and has Shout Down on top of it so Az does not have to rely on Distraction for hit fixing.
+Boomy brings Dinner Time and Hoof It to fix this and has Shout Down on top of it.
 He also randomly has the Champion tag so he gains Retaliatory strike from the champion, so he combines his devastating counter charge with riposte and retaliatory strike.

 - Krielstone Bearer & Stone Scribes - A walking +2 ARM buff is essential for both Az's and his champs survival.
 Also makes the Valkyries that much better at their job of Shield Guarding.
 Use the Stone Scribe elder as your CA for a +1 STR buff and some problem solving abilities.

 - Farrow Valkyries - His best Henchman option, thus you always bring one unit.
 Two or even three is gravy and depends on how many points you have left after the essentials are in.

 - Farrow Brigands - Another excellent Henchmen uption, putting them at DEF 14 (16 when dug in or under Duelist) and giving them crucial rerolls which them make very good use of.
 Under feat they also hit suprisingly hard.

 - Dhunian Archons - The negate damage and heal your models back up to make them that much more infuriating to remove.
 Under feat they can even do some serious work themselves.

 - Swamp Gobber Bellows Crew - Their clouds block charge ranges and hand out concealment for more DEF.